Proposal for realizing unpaired Weyl points in a three-dimensional periodically driven optical Raman lattice: Unpaired Weyl points

 with $\ket{u_{\sigma}(k_z,t)}={\cal T}e^{-\ui\int_0^t {\cal H}(t') dt'}\ket{u_{\sigma}(k_z,0)}$.
 We focus on spin pumping along the line $(k_x,k_y)=(0,\pi)$, where the minimal instantaneous gap (over $k_z$) is the smallest among all high-symmetry lines, thereby imposing the most stringent constraint on the driving period.
 As shown in Fig.~\ref{fig3} (a), the quasienergies $\tilde{\varepsilon}_n(k_z)$ in spin-up (spin-down) sector for $(k_x,k_y)=(0,\pi)$ are calculated from $\tilde{U}_{\mathbf{k}}$ using Eq.~\eqref{eq: low-energy Uk} and are plotted as red (blue) curves, yielding the corresponding pumped charges $Q_{\uparrow} = +1$ and $Q_{\downarrow} = -1$.
 This results in a quantized spin pump per cycle in the adiabatic limit,

 In Fig.~\ref{fig3} (b), we plot $\Delta S(T)$ as a function of the driving period $T$.
 The spin pumped per cycle deviates from the quantized value $\Delta S(T \to \infty)= 1$ by less than $1\%$ for $T\geq500 E^{-1}_r$; in this regime, the adiabatic condition can be taken as satisfied.
+Experimentally, the pumped charges at selected momenta $(k_x,k_y)$ can be extracted from the spin-resolved center-of-mass displacement along the $z$ direction by combining time-of-flight expansion only in the $x$-$y$ plane~\cite{Wang2013} with slice-selective imaging~\cite{Sunami2022}.